eclipse-ibeji/ibeji-example-applications/cloud_connectors/azure/mqtt_connector/README.md

-# Azure MQTT Cloud Connector
+# MQTT Cloud Connector

-This is an example implementation of an Azure Cloud Connector.
+This is an example implementation of a Cloud Connector.

-Freyja is not tightly coupled with Azure and can synchronize data with any cloud solution, provided an appropriate Cloud Connector and adapter are written.
+This Cloud Connector sample includes instructions for Azure integration using Event Grid and Azure Digital Twins.
+However, Freyja is not tightly coupled with Azure and can synchronize data with any cloud solution, provided an appropriate Cloud Connector and adapter are written.

-For this Cloud Connector sample, you will use Azure to deploy an Azure Key Vault, an Event Grid with MQTT v5, and a Function App.

 ## Architecture

-The Azure MQTT Cloud Connector forwards data emitted by Freyja to an Azure Event Grid using the MQTT Protocol.
+The MQTT Cloud Connector forwards data emitted by Freyja to an MQTT broker.
+In the sample architecture presented here, this is an Azure Event Grid using the MQTT Protocol.
+This cloud connector accepts requests via gRPC using the [Freyja standard cloud connector contract](https://github.com/eclipse-ibeji/freyja/blob/main/interfaces/cloud_connector/v1/cloud_connector.proto), thus making it compatible with Freyja's standard cloud adapter.
 This cloud connector also includes an associated Azure Function which will forward the data to Azure Digital Twins, but the data from Azure Event Grid can be ingested by any desired cloud architecture using the appropriate connector.

 ![Component Diagram](../../../docs/diagrams/azure_mqtt_cloud_connector.svg)

+Note that since this cloud connector interfaces with MQTT, it can be configured for use with any MQTT endpoint, not only the Azure-based solution shown here.
+The architecture diagram and the setup steps presented in this document provide a sample of a full end-to-end architecture that integrates this connector with a cloud digital twin solution.

-## Prerequisites
+## Azure Integration

+This section outlines how to use this cloud connector with Azure resources.

+### Prerequsities

-### Azure Digital Twins Deployed
+#### Deploy Azure Digital Twins

 In your Azure Digital Twins resource, you will also need to create digital twin instances.
-Sample DTDL models are located in the `{freyja-root-dir}/cloud_connectors/azure/sample-dtdl` directory.
+This repository contains [DTDL samples](../sample-dtdl/) to get started.

-Please see [Automated Azure Digital Twins Setup](../digital_twins_connector/README.md#automated-azure-digital-twins-setup) or [Manual Azure Digital Twins Setup](../digital_twins_connector/README.md#manual-azure-digital-twins-setup) for additional info on setting up Azure Digital Twins.
+Please see [the Azure Digital Twins documentation](../sample-dtdl/README.md) for additional info on setting up Azure Digital Twins.

-### Self-Signed X.509 Certificate
+#### Self-Signed X.509 Certificate

 Please see steps 1-3 in [Azure Event Grid with MQTT](#2-azure-event-grid-with-mqtt) for additional info on generating an X.509 self-signed certificate and getting its thumbprint.

-## Automated Deployment of Azure Key Vault, Event Grid, and Azure Function App
+### Automated Deployment of Azure Key Vault, Event Grid, and Azure Function App

 Before starting this section, please view [Prerequisites for Automated Deployment of Azure Resources](../README.md#prerequisites-for-automated-deployment-of-azure-resources).